-The plugin also comes with powerful, premium add-ons that enhance the basic functionality.
-The advanced functionality allows users to create posts automatically, include categories, display full text, present excerpts and thumbnails, filter out keywords and much more.
+The plugin also comes with powerful, premium add-ons that further enhance the basic functionality.
+The advanced functionality allows users to create posts automatically, include categories, display full text, present excerpts and thumbnails, filter out keywords, and much more.

 - The URL determines the feed source.

 - Limit allows you to specify how many posts you’d like to import at a time.

 If you get stuck at this point, check out our guide on How to Find an RSS Feed URL.

 By default, most RSS feeds link to all of the posts on a website.
 If you’re interested in migrating one category of posts at a time, all you have to do is use the category link, followed by /feed/.

 Under Feed to Post – General, select the post type, status, format, and date you wish to have on your new site.

 Choose to enable or disable comments, and remember to Force Full Content.
 Finally, you can also choose to import the post excerpt and the canonical link.